 The compay is exposed to changes in the value of ISK relative to others currencies, primarily to EUR, USD, CHF, GBP, JPY and DKK.
-The largest effect is through the Company's borrowings as disclosed in note 21 which to a large extent is in foreign currencies, although closely correlated to the Icelandic currency indexes.
+The largest effect is through the Company's borrowings as disclosed in note 20 which is a part in foreign currencies, although closely correlated to the Icelandic currency indexes.
 To a lesser extent, foreign exchange rates affect revenues and operational costs, as well as operations in foreign subsidiaries.
 A part of the Company's capital expenditure is in foreign currencies.
-The Company has historically hedged a part or all of its foreign exchange exposure.
-The level of hedging varied upon the economical outlook and interest rate difference at any given time.
-On 31 December 2010 more than 40% (2009: 33%) of borrowing in foreign currencies, for domestic purposes, is hedged with liquid assets denominated in EUR.
+On 31 December 2011 more than 19% (2010: 40%) of borrowing is in foreign currencies.
 Foreign currency risk of borrowing for the purpose of funding foreign acquisitions is offset by the asset acquired.
 The Company's position is analysed monthly by a corporate finance committee steered by the CEO of Company.
-Due to market failure Skipti is temporarily not able to enter into any hedging agreements.